Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

-This is also a Zermatt in winter guide for non-skiers.
-Because there are plenty of great things to do in Zermatt in winter both off and on the ski piste.
+This guide is also perfect for Zermatt in winter for non-skiers.
+Because there are plenty of great things to do in Zermatt both off and on the ski piste.

 So, carry on reading and if you have any questions ask in the comments below.